 You will be able to gain entry to The Valley around 90 minutes before kick-off.
 Please note, once inside the stadium all of our programme and refreshment kiosks are cash only – there is a free cash machine located on the wall of the Valley Superstore, just inside the main gates of The Valley.

-Every match, we select 18 young fans to be flag bearers to welcome the team on to the pitch.
-If you are sitting in the Family Stand, look out for our official mascots, Sir Valiant and Robyn.
+Every match, we select 15 young fans to be flag bearers to welcome the team on to the pitch.
+If you are sitting in the Family Stand, look out for our official mascots, Floyd and Harvey.
 You'll need to be waving at them when they go around the stand to look for flag bearers.

 If selected, you'll be able to carry one of our big flags and head along the front of the East Stand to rouse the crowd just before kick-off.
 You will be escorted to and from your seat to make sure you are safe and sound.

 Most of the time, kick-off will be at 3pm on a Saturday, while games can sometimes kick-off at 7.45pm on Tuesday evening too.
 The game is split into two halves of 45 minutes, with a 15-minute break for half time in between.
 The game's referee will add on stoppage time at the end of each half, meaning that half time will normally begin at around 3.50pm or 8.35pm on a Tuesday, with the second half starting at 4.05pm or 8.50pm on a Tuesday.

 Matches normally finish just before 5pm on a Saturday and at 9.45pm on a Tuesday and then there is usually a big rush to leave the stadium as people head back either to their cars, to the train station or bus stops.

 You can avoid the rush by heading into our Fans' Bar, after the game.
 Access to the fans' bar can be gained behind the North Stand and entry is free to all season ticket holders and supporters with home match tickets.